nyx-project/vyhub-documentation/docs/game/discord.md

 ## Group Sync
 User groups are automatically synced.

-VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the group settings.
+VyHub group names can be mapped to server/in-game groups at the `Mappings` tab in the group settings.
 Please pay attention to capitalization.

 ## Troubleshooting
 __Problem:__ Roles are not synced with Discord.